Reporting Your Taxes

 • In ALL cases, regardless of whether or not taxes are actually owed, and whether or not your country has a tax treaty with the United States, Fulbrighters must file tax paperwork and/or a tax return to be in compliance with U.S. tax law.
 The tax team at IIE will provide guidance on what type of tax filing you'll need to complete based exclusively on your Fulbright income.
 If you have other income from a U.S. source that is not through IIE, it is strongly recommended that you consult a tax professional to complete your return.

 • Given the U.S. academic calendar runs August through May, many Fulbrighters will need to file tax paperwork for TWO tax years.
-For example, if your exchange begins in August 2021 and runs through May 2022, you will have to file U.S. tax returns for both 2021 (in April 2022) and 2022 (in April 2023).
+For example, if your exchange begins in August 2024 and runs through May 2025, you will have to file U.S. tax returns for both 2024 (by April 15, 2025) and 2025 (by April 15, 2026).

 • Only you know about the full picture of your income; make sure to consult a tax professional if you are unsure about anything.
 IIE can only advise about Fulbright-related income.